mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ) -> [(A, B)]
 ```

-^ An unfortunately it does not quite fit our definition.
+^ But unfortunately it does not quite fit our definition.
 We specifically said that composition was a process that combines two objects of the same type into a third of the same type.

-^ An yes, all of the values in this signature are arrays, but they are not of the same type.
+^ And yes, all of the values in this signature are arrays, but they are not of the same type.
 We have an array of `A`s and an array of `B`s and ultimate return an array of a tuple of `A`s and `B`s.

-^ Should we just fudge our definition of composition and not necessarily require that the objects be of the same type?
+^ It's pretty disappointing to see that this does not fall into the purview of composition.
+It is sooo close.
+Are we being too pedantic with our definition?
+Should we just fudge our definition of composition and not necessarily require that the objects be of the same type?

 ^ Turns out we don't need to.
 Our current definition of composition is the true foundational formulation, and if we just slightly change our perspective we will be able to recognize `zip` and other things as composition.